MegaSatan/minecraft-mod/README.md

-# minecraft-mod
+# MCrafterzz mod
-MCrafterzz mod.
-You can find more info here: http://minecraft.curseforge.com/projects/mcrafterzz-mod Scr.zip is the source code from the latest version
+This mod adds a lot of stuff.
+More info can be found here: http://minecraft.curseforge.com/projects/mcrafterzz-mod You can download the source code for the version 3.8.0+